My favorite ingredient lately.

 - 2 Tbsp. extra-virgin olive oil or avocado oil

-- Sea salt and freshly ground pepper taste
+- Sea salt and freshly ground black pepper taste

 - 1/2 cup quinoa uncooked